balena-io/docs/pages/management/applications.md

 ### Create and edit tags

-To add a tag from the device summary page, click the checkbox to the left of the devices you wish to tag, followed by the *Tags* button on the right side of the dashboard:
+To add a tag from the device list, click the checkbox to the left of the devices you wish to tag, followed by the *Tags* button on the right side of the dashboard:

 <img src="/img/common/app/tags.png" width="80%">